paulteeter/paulteeter.github.io/_posts/2020-08-25-Drought-Season.md

 Because most of the data was time-series sequential, and my target was only a days difference away, I could shift the data one day and create a classification target that was capable of being predicted by my models.

+The original dataset already had a target created, called *RainTomorrow*, which was based on the feature *RISK_MM*.
+The original dataset had a threshold of 1.0mm of rain determing whether it was classified as rain or not.
+But this created imbalanced classes (77/23%).

 <h4>Target</h4>
-Each day's observation as a "Rainfall" amount in millimeters.
-By setting my threshold to .3 mm, I found I could balance my classes
+Each day's observation has a "Rainfall" amount in millimeters.
+By setting my threshold to .2 mm, I found I could balance my classes a little more evenly, while still accounting for days when it was misty or drizzled a tiny amount to not be classified as "rain".
+This left me with a baseline classification score of **64.1% No, 35.9% Yes**

 <h4>Time-Series Challenges</h4>
 Normally, time-series data requires extra care to account for what they call "lagging variables".
 The variables (cloud cover, dropping barometric pressure, etc) are all indicators of rain, but sometimes rain is not immediate.
 Because of the nature of time-series data, it is important to check for cyclic trends or seasonality when figuring how to forecast.

 Fortunately for me, the problem I set out to solve was not one of long term forecasting.
 My question was simple: Given the variables of any given day, will it rain the following day?
-This can